Welcome ::

 ![]() |

-Victims of serious dog attacks often suffer acute damage, which may require $250,000 to one million dollars in specialized medical care treatment.
-Reconstructive surgery, such as skin grafting, tissue expansion and scar diminishment, often requires multiple procedures over a period of years.
-In many instances, insurance and the dog owner pays little of this amount.
+Victims of severe dog attacks often suffer acute damage, which may require $250,000 to one million dollars in specialized medical care treatment.
+Reconstructive surgery, such as skin grafts, tissue expansion and scar diminishment, often requires multiple procedures over a period of years.
+Medical studies show that pit bulls are inflicting the majority of these damaging attacks.

 DogsBite blog

-Our popular blog tracks serious and fatal dog attacks and dangerous dog law trends from coast to coast.
+Our popular blog tracks serious and fatal dog attacks and dangerous dog law trends across the country.
 We also track world trends.
-Fatal dog maulings, mainly inflicted by pit bulls, are not limited to the U.S.
+Fatal dog maulings, mainly inflicted by pit bulls, occur on every continent.

 Read the blog »